BallenIsles: Other recreation

 The subdivision has several playgrounds located within the development, as well as an outdoor exercise facility near the south gate with several circuit stretch stations and a running track.
 There are two dog parks inside BallenIsles.
-The Sports Complex features a swimming pool and hot tubs, while the clubhouse offers a variety of dining options, event rooms, card rooms and meeting rooms.
+The Sports Complex features a swimming pool and hot tubs.
+The clubhouse offers a variety of dining options, event rooms, card rooms and meeting rooms.
 Outside the development, the PGA park is near the south gate, and has soccer and track fields for public use.
-The Palm Beach Gardens Municipal Building park is located near the east gate and has baseball fields for public use as well as playground facilities, outdoor stretch stations, swimming pool, and a running track.
+The Palm Beach Gardens Municipal Building park is located near the east gate and has baseball fields for public use as well as playground facilities, outdoor stretch stations, a swimming pool, and a running track.

-BallenIsles is located within walking distance of the PGA Commons shopping and dining area and within a five-minute drive from Downtown at the Gardens, the Gardens Mall shopping areas, and newly developed Legacy Place.
+BallenIsles is located within walking distance of the PGA Commons shopping and dining area and within a five-minute drive from Downtown at the Gardens, the Gardens Mall shopping areas, and the Legacy Place condo complex.
 To the north, the Abacoa shopping district is within a ten-minute drive.